Qiskit/rustworkx/paper.md

 # Use Cases

-_retworkx_ is suitable for modeling graphs ranging from a few nodes scaling up to millions and inherits the network science applications.
+_retworkx_ is suitable for modeling graphs ranging from a few nodes scaling up to millions.
 The library is particularly suited for applications that have core routines executing graph algorithms, such as Qiskit.
 In those applications, the performance of _retworkx_ makes the difference because it reduces computation time considerably.

-To demonstrate _retworkx_'s performance, we conducted a benchmark comparing _retworkx_ to other popular graph libraries^[_SNAP_ was dropped from the benchmarks because its Python wrapper did not contain the required functions]:
+We demonstrate the library's performance and use cases comparing _retworkx_ to other popular graph libraries^[_SNAP_ was dropped from the benchmarks because its Python wrapper did not contain the required functions] on a benchmark:

 | Library   | _retworkx_| _NetworkX_ | _python-igraph_ | _graphtool_ |
 |-----------|-----------|------------|-----------------|-------------|